omarbenites/meta-programming-in-r/chapters/03_environment_inside_function_call.md

 as.list(my_call)
 ```

-Here, we have created the call `x + y`, but removed the global variables `x` and `y`, so we cannot actually evaluate the call.
+Here, we have created the call `x + y`, but removed the global variables `x` and `y`, so we cannot evaluate the call.

 ```{r}
 eval(my_call)